 Revenue by Source Categories

 Most of the revenue the government collects comes from contributions from individual taxpayers, small businesses, and corporations through taxes that get collected on a yearly or quarterly basis.
 The remaining sources of federal revenue consist of excise, estate, and other taxes and fees.

 What makes up individual income taxes?
-How much money is contributed by Social Security, Medicare, and General Retirement?
-What's included in the 12% of revenue that doesn't come from taxpayers or corporations?
-Explore the chart to find out.
+How much federal revenue is contributed by Social Security and Medicare taxes?
+What's included in the 9% of revenue that doesn't come from taxpayers or corporations?
+Explore the visualization to find out.

 How has government revenue changed over time?

 When you're done here, explore the trends in federal revenue over the past five years.